Đề ôn thi Đề thi vào lớp 10 Trường THPT Chuyên KHXH môn Tiếng Anh - Mã đề KHXH-160

 Question 49

-What can be inferred from the passage about the future of tourism?
+What can be inferred from the passage about the author's perspective?

 Question 50